 GitLab merge master commands

 A developer can use the following commands to merge master into any branch in GitLab:

 git checkout fun_feature git merge master ls git reflog git push origin fun_feature

 GitLab master to branch merge request

-In a previous GitLab tutorial, both the develop branch and the hotfix branch was merged intomaster.
-That sequence of events somewhat violates proper GitFlow rules, as those branches should have been merged into the release branch first, but it’s the situation I’m in.
-As a result, the release branch is out of sync with master, so to rectify this, a GitLab merge master into this branch is required.
+In a previous GitLab tutorial, both the develop branch and the hotfix branch was merged into master.
+That sequence of events somewhat violates proper GitFlow rules, because those branches should’ve been merged into the release branch first.
+As a result, the release branch is out of sync with master.
+I can rectify this problem with a GitLab merge master into this branch.
 When the merge is complete, the release and master branch will be in sync.

 Since the release branch is protected, the process is a little different.
-If you want to merge the GitLab master into a protected branch, the proper approach is to perform a merge request.
+If a developer wants to merge the GitLab master into a protected branch, the proper approach is to perform a merge request.
 Simply log into the GitLab web app, choose the option to create a GitLab merge request, specify the master branch as the source and the protected branch as the target of the merge.

 After the merge request is submitted, the assignee will be notified of the request the next time they log in.
-If the merge request is approved and no conflicts arise, the GitLab master will merge into the branch, and both the master and release branches will be in sync.
+If the merge request is approved without conflict, the GitLab master will merge into the branch, and both the master and release branches will be in sync.

 The source code and sample project used for these examples can be found on the gitlab-made-easy project page on GitLab.